OpenSourceEBike/OpenSourceEBike.github.io/build_EScooter_Xiaomi_M365/build_EScooter_Xiaomi_M365.md

 I started to connect this VESC to the motor 3 phase wires.
 Then I connected to the Xiaomi M365 battery.
 Finally I connected the VESC to my PC using a USB cable (later I installed the VESC Bluetooth module on UART2 port and so the USB connection is not needed anymore).

-On the VESC tool software, I did the motor auto detection, the first motor run and the final configurations -- see all the details on the [**VESC configurations**](VESC_configurations/VESC_configurations.md) page.
+On the VESC tool software, I did the motor auto detection, the first motor run and the final configurations -- see the details on the pictures inside the [**VESC_configurations folder**](VESC_configurations/) page.

 # EScooter board